InnuendoPi/Brautomat32/docs/en/Parameter/parameter-system.md

 ### Dashboard

-Elements can be easily shown and hidden via the dashboard.
-For example, if no recasting is used, the Recasting element should be deactivated for the dashboard.
+Using Dashboard you can easily show and hide elements.
+For example, if no recasting is used, the Recasting element for the Dashboard should be deactivated.
 Disabled items reduce traffic.

 ### Logging